Meet Our Staff

 Dr. Woodburn was born and raised in Baltimore, Maryland.
 He obtained his BS degree in animal science from the University of Maryland at College Park.
 In 1980, he earned the Doctor of Veterinary Medicine degree from the University of Georgia, where as a senior he received the Merck Veterinary Award for proficiency in small animal medicine.
 Dr. Woodburn became a partner at Greater Annapolis Veterinary Hospital in 1984.
 He enjoys all aspects of veterinary medicine, particularly internal medicine.
 He is a two-term past president of the Anne Arundel County Veterinary Medical Association, a former chairman of the Anne Arundel County Animal Control Commission, and a former chair of the Indian Creek School Board of Trustees.

 Dr. Woodburn is a member of the American Veterinary Medical Association, American Animal Hospital Association, Maryland Veterinary Medical Association, Anne Arundel County Veterinary Medical Association, Association of Avian Veterinarians, and the Mid Atlantic States Association of Avian Veterinarians.
-He, his wife Norma, also a veterinarian at Greater Annapolis Veterinary Hospital, and their two children live in Anne Arundel County and enjoy many activities, including boating, fishing, skiing, and baseball.
+He, and his wife Norma, also a veterinarian at Greater Annapolis Veterinary Hospital, live in Anne Arundel County and enjoy many activities, including visiting their two sons, boating, fishing, skiing, and baseball.

 Dr. Woodburn was born in Washington, D.C., and grew up in Anne Arundel County.
 She received a bachelor of science degree from the University of Maryland at College Park, and a Doctor of Veterinary Medicine degree from the University of Georgia College of Veterinary Medicine in 1980.
 Dr. Woodburn joined the staff of Greater Annapolis Veterinary Hospital in 1985 after the birth of her first child.
 She enjoyed the flexibility of working part-time while raising her two sons, but now that they are off at college, she has returned to practice full time.